Basic Radiology Module

 b.
 Bones: Next, check the ribs, spine, clavicles and arms for any signs of pathology.
 Look for fractures, excess curvature of the spine (scoliosis), radiodense or radiolucent or destructive bone changes which may indicate a neoplastic or metastatic process, missing or deformed ribs, and dislocation or arthritis in the shoulder.
 On the lateral, assess vertebral bodies for isolated or multi-level compression, anterior vertebral body wedging, bone destruction, end plate irregularity, or diskitis (infection destroying apposed end plates)

 You can spot pleural effusions by checking the angle between the diaphragm and the chest wall, known as the costophrenic angle.
 The angle should normally be sharp and pointing caudally.
-When fluid accumulates in the pleural cavity, it collects at the lowest point to form a meniscus, which is why pleural effusions appear as curved lines blunting or obliterating the angles of the diaphragm.
+When fluid accumulates in the pleural cavity, it collects at the lowest point and forms a meniscus, which is why pleural effusions appear as curved lines blunting or obliterating the angles of the diaphragm.
 In the case above (PA) and below (lateral), the effusion is extensive:

 f.
-Foreign bodies: Some of the more interesting radiographs you will see will include foreign bodies.
+Foreign bodies: Another "F".
+Some of the more interesting radiographs you will see will include foreign bodies.
 This being Baltimore, you’ll find bullets in almost everyone (almost).
 You may also find yourself asking, what did that kid eat?
 And how did that collection of needle fragments get there?
 More commonly, chest studies are used to evaluate intentional therapeutic iatrogenic foreign bodies, such as chest tubes, lines, and endotracheal tubes.
 Some simple rules of thumb to assess for correct placement:

 i.
 Chest tube: both tip and side hole medial to chest wall, not kinked.